-Already in the very first combat encounter you find yourself taking on foes that require several hits to go down while you are locked in a tight area.
+Already in the very first combat encounter you’ll find yourself taking on foes that require several hits to go down, while you are locked in a tight area.
 Every enemy soaks up bullets and hitboxes, especially your own, feel wildly inaccurate.

 The zoomed-in camera perspective from the first game is back and so are the problem it caused.
 You are frequently making leaps of faith or running headfirst into enemies.
-Some stages would start and I’d make a jump that seemed to safe, only for an enemy to appear and instantly knock you back, causing fall-damage on top of taking a hit.
+Some stages would start and I’d make a jump that looked safe, only for an enemy to appear and instantly knock you back, causing fall-damage on top of taking a hit.
 Platforming as a whole feels horrible and almost nauseating, as the camera constantly sways backs and forth to adjust to your position and view.
-This is most notable in a sewer level where I lost several lives on utterly basic platforming segments, just because I couldn’t keep track of the platforms I jumped to thanks to the camera.
+This is most notable in a sewer level where I lost several lives on utterly basic platforming segments, just because I couldn’t track the platforms.

 The controls are largely okay, but lack the crazy, high-speed action of the DOS games.
 Instead we got a very standard 2D shooter whose most daring mechanics are throwing grenades and being able to aim diagonally up.
 It’s very barebones and even then the game manages to create levels for which the controls feel inadequate.
 I constantly found myself having to deal with enemies at angles where you can’t hit them or awkwardly jumping & firing at beefy enemies with hitscan weapons because otherwise there’d be no way to avoid damage.